balena/python-pqueue/README.rst

 write, a second execution will remove any inconsistency by truncating the partial head write.

-On 'get', the 'info' file is not updated, only when you first call 'task_done', and only on the first time case you have to call it sequentially.
+On ``get``, the ``info`` file is not updated, only when you first call ``task_done``, and only on the first time case you have to call it sequentially.

-The 'info' file is updated in the following way: a temporary file (using 'mkstemp') is created with the new data and then moved over the previous 'info' file.
+The ``info`` file is updated in the following way: a temporary file (using 'mkstemp') is created with the new data and then moved over the previous ``info`` file.
 This was designed this way as POSIX 'rename' is guaranteed to be atomic.

 In case of abrupt interruptions, one of the following conditions may happen: